Alderman: United States

 Depending on the jurisdiction, an alderman could have been part of the legislative or judicial local government.

 A "board of aldermen" is the governing executive or legislative body of many cities and towns in the United States.
 Boards of aldermen are used in many rural areas of the United States as opposed to a larger city council or city commission; its members are typically called "alderman".
 The term is sometimes used instead of city council, but it can also refer to an executive board independent of the council, or to what is essentially an upper house of a bicameral legislature (as it was in New York City until the 20th century).

 In Illinois, the Illinois Municipal Code allows for the formation and existence of an aldermanic-city form of municipal government.
 As an example, in Chicago, the Chicago City Council is composed of fifty aldermen (not councilors).
 As of 2021, Chicago aldermen are legally referred to by the State of Illinois as alderpersons, though the terms alderman and aldermanic remain in common use.
+The terms "alderwoman" and simply "alder" are also commonly used.

 Some cities, such as Ithaca, New York, identify aldermen as 'alderpersons'.
 Others, including New Haven, Connecticut, use the term "alders".

 Historically, the term could also refer to local municipal judges in small legal proceedings (as in Pennsylvania and Delaware).
 Pennsylvania's aldermen were phased out in the early 20th century.